diptipatil45/Summer-Olympics/README.md

 # Summer-Olympics

-This repository is having code required for the data analysis of Summer Olympics with its dataset file.
+This repository is having all the code required for the data analysis of Summer Olympics with its dataset file.